-Assigns length bytes of data to the BBitmap object.
-The new data is copied into the bitmap beginning offset bytes (not pixels) from the start of allocated memory.
-To set data beginning with the first (left top) pixel in the image, the offset should be 0; to set data beginning with, for example, the sixth pixel in the first row of a B_RGB_32_BIT image, the offset should be 20.
-The offset counts any padding required to align rows of data.
+Assigns length bytes of data to the BBitmap.
+The new data is copied into the bitmap beginning offset bytes from the start of allocated memory.
+To set data beginning with the first (left top) pixel in the image, the offset should be 0.

-The source data is specified in the mode color space, which may or may not be the same as the color space that the BBitmap uses to store the data.
-If not, the following conversions are automatically made:
+The data is specified in the mode color space, which may or may not be the same as the color space that the BBitmap uses to store the data.
+If not, a conversion is automatically made. < Currently, only RGB_24_BIT data is converted, to COLOR_8_BIT data.
+In the conversion, colors are dithered, so that the resulting image will match the original as closely as possible, despite the lost information.
+SetBits() rejects data in GRAYSCALE_8_BIT mode. >